abpframework/abp/docs/en/Tutorials/Todo/Index.md

 However, you may ask that we haven't created any API Controller, so how server handles these requests?
 This question brings us the [Auto API Controller](../../API/Auto-API-Controllers.md) feature of the ABP Framework.
 It automatically converts the application services to API Controllers by conventions.

-If you run the `TodoApp.HttpApi.Host` application, you can see the TODO API:
+If you run the `TodoApp.HttpApi.Host` application, you can see the Todo API:

 ![todo-api](todo-api.png)